 But just how do search engines scour massive amounts of content, weigh thousands of ranking factors, and serve up user-friendly result pages in mere tenths of a second?
-Well, we won’t bore you with every technological innovation that’s made it possible, but we will cover the three major functions of a search engine most relevant to SEO practices: crawling, indexing, and ranking.
+Read more about the three major functions of search engines: crawling, indexing, and ranking.

 There’s always more to be said on SEO, but we hope we’ve given you the basic understanding you’ll need to grow your SEO knowledge and skills.

 You won’t see SEO results overnight, but you will hopefully see them grow over time as your brand awareness, subject authority, and relevancy increase.
-Since its benefits grow over time, SEO has a far higher ROI than PPC advertising (such as Facebook Ads and Instagram Ads).
+Since its benefits grow over time, SEO has a far higher ROI than PPC advertising (like Facebook Ads and Instagram Ads).

 Remember: SEO is an ongoing process, not a one-time thing.
 The sooner you start implementing SEO, the more powerful results you’ll see.

-Don’t forget to refer to our SEO glossary to keep on-hand as you continue your SEO journey.
+Don’t forget to refer back to our comprehensive SEO glossary to keep on-hand as you continue your SEO journey.

 Now that you can answer the big-picture SEO questions, you can confidently start implementing basic SEO practices to start ranking in search results.
 We’ve put together a list of the 10 most important SEO-friendly web design guidelines.